http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 5. Documentation (appropriate sources and formatting).
 How complete and correct is the documentation?

-ORIGINAL RESEARCH PAPER (Worth 0-25% of total course grade).
+ORIGINAL RESEARCH PAPER (Worth up to 100 points of total course grade).
 This activity is to be a small, but well-done, original research project.
 It can either duplicate a research project already done by a previous scholar or it may be completely original.
 It might include something like administering a questionnaire, doing intensive interviews, conducting an experiment, writing up a participant/observation research project, collecting and analyzing self-generated data, or the like.
-For most original research projects, it should begin with a review of the appropriate literature.
+For most original research projects, it should begin with a review of the appropriate scholarly literature.
 After conducting the research it should be written up as would be done for any research paper.
-Evaluation Criteria:

 2. Organization (clarity, transition, and flow).
 Is there a logical progression and development of ideas?
 How clearly are the ideas expressed?
 How effective is the transition between ideas?
 How effective is the introduction and conclusion?